Gottwik/Enduro/README.md

 1. Run `enduro create myproject`.
 This will create new folder /myproject with the enduro project
 1. Go in the newly created folder by running `cd myproject`.
 1. Start enduro in development mode by running simply `enduro`.
 Browser window should open with the website running.
-1. Folder `/pages` stores all the page templates
-1. Folder `/cms` stores all the content data
-1. Folder `/components` stores all the components, templates, or partial views - building blocks which you can use to build the website.
-1. Folder `/assets` stores scss, js, icons, images and all the static assets for your website
+1. Done!
-2. Admin interface is accessible at `localhost:5000`.
+2. Also, **Admin** interface is accessible at `localhost:5000`.
 Add admin user by running `enduro addadmin username password`.

 ## Enduro cli

 To access cli tools, you need to install enduro globally: `npm install enduro -g`

+ * `enduro` - Starts enduro for development
  * `enduro create projectname`  - Creates new folder /projectname with neccessary scaffolding
- * `enduro` - Starts enduro for development
  * `enduro start` - Starts enduro on server - Without build tools such as watching
  * `enduro build` - Runs requirejs optimization on assets/js/main.js.
 To have more requirejs config files use `enduro build dev` which will search for main_dev.js config file
  * `enduro secure passphrase` - Adds simple, one-passphrase security to your website.
 Useful in development phase to protect the website against web crawlers.
  * `enduro check` - Runs the built html sites agains w3 validator and performs several other checks such as scss lint.
  * `enduro addadmin username password` - Adds credentials that work with admin interface.
 There are no default credentials.
  * `enduro addculture en de` - Adds cultures/languages.
 This will generate two files out of every page.
 These pages are accessible at `/en/pagename` and `/de/pagename`

+ ### Flags
+* `-f` will ignore warnings and force action
+* `-nr` no refresh flag.
+Basically will not open new tab.
+* `-noadmin` will not start admin interface.
+* `-nojswatch` will not trigger browsersync refresh on js file changes
+* `-nocmswatch` will not trigger browsersync refresh on cms file changes

 ## Project directory structure